 During primary education, students are graded on each subject, with the highest grade being sobresaliente (SB), which means outstanding and the lowest grade being insufficient (IN).
 The year should be repeated in case students do not earn the necessary grades/results at the end of each cycle.

-Secondary education (Educación Secundaria Obligatoria) is the third stage of Spanish education system and, as so, it is also compulsory.
+Secondary education (Educación Secundaria Obligatoria) is the third stage of Spanish education system, and, as so, it is also compulsory.
 Secondary education includes students in the age range between 12 and 16 years old.
 The secondary education system in Spain includes state schools, private schools, or state-funded private institutions.
-Unlike primary education, secondary education has only two cycles, lasting two years each, specifically from 12-14 and 14-16 years old.
+Unlike primary education, secondary education has only two cycles, the first cycle includes years 1–3, while the second cycle is year 4.
 Obligatory secondary education in Spain ends at the age of 16.

-During secondary education, students get to learn the same subjects as in primary education, but on a more advanced level.
+*During secondary education, students get to learn the same subjects as in primary education but on a more advanced level.
 Specifically, students will likely still have to go through language subjects, literature, mathematics, history, biology, and geography.
-Students can also choose from a wide range of optional subjects, which can be in fields like music, foregin languages, sciences, or the arts.
-Just like in primary education, students who do not receive sufficient results at the end of the year, will be asked to repeat the year.
+Students can also choose from a wide range of optional subjects, which can be in fields like music, foreign languages, sciences, or the arts.
+Just like in primary education, students who do not receive sufficient results at the end of the year will be asked to repeat the year.

 After finishing obligatory secondary education in Spain with sufficient results, students are awarded a Graduate of Secondary Education Certificate or a School Certificate.

 *Changes have occurred in Spanish secondary education.
 What has changed?

 On April 4th, 2022, Spain’s Council of Ministers approved a Royal Decree stating the changes in the Spanish Compulsory Secondary Education (Educación Secundaria Obligatoria, ESO).